What Is Macro Photography? A Simple Definition

 Written by Emily Mathison - Oct 02, 2020

 Throughout October we are highlighting our incredible range of macro lenses.
 We know all too well how intimidating and daunting macro photography can be… it requires a lot of patience and practice before you can master it and capture the ultimate close-up.
 Unlike regular wildlife or nature photography, it is not as simple as just picking your location, framing the shot, and firing away.
 And there is a very good reason as to why it is such a time-consuming activity.
-Macro photography allows you to capture the most intricate details of a subject that they human eye cannot detect, so you need to make sure your set-up and shot precision is spot on.
-There are numerous factors that can hinder a macro shoot, so we have decided to help get your started to make a list of a few handy tips to know before you jump into it.
+Macro photography allows you to capture the most intricate details of a subject that the human eye cannot detect, so you need to make sure your set-up and shot precision is spot on.
+There are numerous factors that can hinder a macro shoot, so we have decided to help get you started with a list of a few handy tips to know before you jump into it.

 Be Patient

 As with any new skill you are learning, you cannot expect to automatically jump in and be at a professional level.
-Marco takes a lot of work…and A LOT of practice.
+Macro takes a lot of work…and A LOT of practice.
 There are several factors that will help you to capture an immaculate macro shot, but they do require patience, especially if you are out shooting nature.
-Once you have set your camera up, you’ll have to wait for the wind to be completely stopped, as the slightest movement will ruin the shot.
+Once you have set your camera up, you'll have to wait for the wind to be completely still, as the slightest movement will ruin the shot.
 Similarly, with animals, you need to wait for the right second when they are completely stationary, which can sometimes be a bit of a lengthy process.
-This is a skill that takes a lot of practice to master, so as long as you stick with it and shoot macro whenever you get the chance, you’ll be on your way in no time.
+This is a skill that takes a lot of practice to master, so as long as you stick with it and shoot macro whenever you get the chance, you'll be on your way in no time.

 Plan The Point of Focus

 This is a factor that will greatly improve the overall look and composition of your image, giving the image depth and bringing it to life.
-To do this, start practicing focusing on different parts of the frame, not just the centre.
+To do this, start practising focusing on different parts of the frame, not just the centre.
 This will provide different perspectives and will help you to create an image that has a far more interesting composition, all whilst keeping the subject in focus.
-You will additionally need to make sure that you nail the depth of field as you move closer to the subject you will notice a shallower depth of field.
-To overcome this, you will need to reduce your cameras aperture.
+You will additionally need to make sure that you nail the depth of field — as you move closer to the subject you will notice a shallower depth of field.
+To overcome this, you will need to reduce your camera's aperture.

 Use Manual Focus